vsariola/sointu/README.md

 > opcodes).
 In future, the app should give warnings if the user is about to
 > exceed the capabilities of a target platform.

-> :warning: **If you are using MinGW and Yasm**: Yasm 1.3.0 (currently still the
+> :warning: **If you are using Yasm instead of Nasm, and you are using MinGW**:
-> latest stable release) and GNU linker do not play nicely along, trashing the
+> Yasm 1.3.0 (currently still the latest stable release) and GNU linker do not
-> BSS layout.
+> play nicely along, trashing the BSS layout.
+The linker had placed our synth
+> object overlapping with DLL call addresses; very funny stuff to debug.
 See
 > [here](https://tortall.lighthouseapp.com/projects/78676/tickets/274-bss-problem-with-windows-win64)
 > and the fix
 > [here](https://github.com/yasm/yasm/commit/1910e914792399137dec0b047c59965207245df5).
+> Since Nasm is nowadays under BSD license, there is absolutely no reason to use
-> Use a newer nightly build of yasm that includes the fix.
-The linker had placed
+> Yasm.
+However, if you do, use a newer nightly build of Yasm that includes the
-> our synth object overlapping with DLL call addresses; very funny stuff to
-> debug.
+> fix.

 ### Tests